tyomaiva/first-rust-course/src/ownership.md

 <!-- In this Section, we will use the [RustViz](https://github.com/rustviz/rustviz) tool to visualize the ownership and access concepts. -->

 Here are the basic rules for ownership:
-+ Values in Rust have only _one_ owner at a time, meaning there is _one and only one_ responsible for deallocating the value when it's not needed anymore.
++ Values in Rust have exactly _one_ owner at a time, meaning there is _one and only one_ responsible for deallocating the value when it's not needed anymore.
-  + No memory leaks or [double frees](https://stackoverflow.com/a/21057524) anymore
+  + No memory leaks or [double frees](https://stackoverflow.com/a/21057524) anymore.
   + Owner can change over time by _moving_ the value, but at any given time there is only one owner.
 The old owner is said to be _consumed_ in this case.
-    + Move does not touch the value (neither the contents nor the memory location), no non-trivial move constructors (a la C++) are allowed
+    + Move does not touch the value (neither the contents nor the memory location), no non-trivial move constructors (à la C++) are allowed.
++ Owner always has a valid value as well
+  + No unitialized data
 + Deallocation is similar to RAII in C++: the value is droppped when the last owner goes out of scope
- + All the potential code locations for deallocation can be determined at compile-time, so no need for garbage collection (unlike Java and C#)
+  + All the potential code locations for deallocation (typically there is only one location) can be determined at compile-time, so no need for garbage collection (unlike Java and C#)

 It explains the problem with the double call,
 ```rust